 In relation to property disputes between unmarried couples, disputes often arise where a property is solely owned by one of the people involved.
 If there is nothing in writing to show that the person who does not legally own the property has an interest in it, it will be necessary to establish various facts.
 One example is that they contributed to the purchase of the property and there was an intention that they would have an interest.

-We offer no obligation free consultation with a specialist Family Solicitor.
-During this free consultation the solicitor will provide you with legal advice, explain any relevant procedures to you and go through the options available to you.
+We offer a no-obligation free consultation with a specialist Family Solicitor.
+During this free consultation, the solicitor will provide you with legal advice, explain any relevant procedures to you and go through the options available to you.